Hot Water Energy Calculator

 In principle, three technical measures can be employed to cut energy consumption for producing hot water – apart from reducing hot water consumption itself:

-- setting the optimum operating point of the hot water circulation with the Hycleen Automation System and its electronic balancing valves
+- Setting the optimum operating point of the hot water circulation with the Hycleen Automation System and its data-controlled balancing valves

-It should be noted that drinking water hygiene is fundamentally more important than saving energy.
+It should be noted that maintaining safe minimum temperatures to control legionella bacteria is fundamentally more important than saving energy.

 Faultless hydraulic balancing reduces the amount of circulating hot water.
 Lower system temperatures are made possible by reducing the thermal losses.
-The poorer the hydraulic balancing and the greater the thermal losses, the higher the amount of energy needed to maintain the temperatures essential to impeccable drinking water hygiene.
+The poorer the hydraulic balancing and the greater the thermal losses, the higher the amount of energy needed to maintain hot water temperatures.
 The required pump capacity is also correspondingly higher.
 In addition, the increased temperatures result in a larger DeltaT to the ambient temperature, which in turn increases the cooling losses in the circulation system and storage tank.

 The Hycleen Automation System ensures the optimum operating point is set by continuously monitoring the installation's condition.
-Consequently, a smaller quantity of hot water circulates at lower temperatures, maintaining the specified hygiene standards of course.
+Consequently, a smaller quantity of hot water circulates at lower temperatures, maintaining temperatures within the specified control limits, of course.
 Unnecessarily high temperatures and flow rates caused by a non-existent, poorly adjusted or unmaintained hydraulic balancing system are a thing of the past.
 Piping sections that suffer high thermal losses can be identified and upgraded to improve energy efficiency by repairing deficient insulation.